Gaming, Internet, Social Media and Us

 - Social media can connect friends and family

-- That the use of email and texting has changed the way that we all communicate with each other and the ability for instant or almost instant connection.
+- The use of email and texting has changed the way that we all communicate with each other and the ability for instant or almost instant connection.

-- That social media has allowed the dissemination of important news, allowed a voice for those who may not have had one before and allows us to view the lives of others in parts of the world we have never seen.
+- Social media has allowed the dissemination of important news, allowed a voice for those who may not have had one before, and allows us to view the lives of others in parts of the world we have never seen.

-However all of these new changes come with a cost to us, our brains were simply not developed to interpret all of these electronic and non face-to-face communciations.
+However, all of these new changes come with a cost to us.
+Our brains were simply not developed to interpret all of these electronic and non face-to-face communications.

 It means that our brains experience these interactions and have to work hard to process them.

-- Our brain develops from the time we are conceived an doesn’t stop growing and changing until we due.
+Our brain develops from the time we are conceived and doesn’t stop growing and changing.
 The largest changes to our brain occur before we are in our early 20’s.
-IN particular we learn a lot faster and keep the information in our brains a lot more when we are young.
-This is when we learn to move, speak, make gestures, work in group and our brain gradually takes on new skills like..
+We learn a lot faster and keep the information in our brains a lot more when we are young, so this is when we learn to move, speak, make gestures, work in group and our brain gradually takes on new skills like:

-- working out how to prioitise and organise
+- Working out how to prioritise and organise

 - Knowing right from wrong

-These learnings and changes rely on us to make contact with others, have conversations, meet others and in general participate in the wder social community.
-The experinces that we have in the world add to these leanrings and we build more and more skills.
+These learnings and changes rely on us to make contact with others, have conversations, meet others and, in general, participate in the wider social community.
+The experiences that we have in the world add to these learnings and we continue to build more and more skills.

 When we are gaming, or using a lot of time on electronic/digital media, we are not actually having a real experience.
-Our brain is watching and typing etc, but it is not acutally experinceing voice, touch, smell, sounds, that help us add to the words on the screen.
+Our brain is watching and typing etc, but it is not actually experiencing voice, touch, smell, or sounds that help us add to the words on the screen.

 When we game, it is the same.
 Gaming is a world that sits in the digital world.
-Our brain looks at a scren, it takes in information and interprets it, and uses our hands and eyes to then participate in the game.
+Our brain looks at a screen, it takes in information and interprets it, and uses our hands and eyes to then participate in the game.
 What is missing is the actual physical experience of being around others.
-If we game a lot, we lose the experinces that our brain needs to grow and learn the skills we all need as adults.
-Resreach tells us that there are other problems with gaming.
+If we game a lot, we lose the experiences that our brain needs to grow and learn the skills we all need as adults.
+Research tells us that there are other problems associated with gaming.